arcus/module_discovery/components/explore_modules/left_hand_nav_bar/README.md

 ## Making changes to the Left Hand Navigation Bar

 The selections in the navigation bar are used to update the search results.
-If a change is made to the navigation bar options, that change needs to be update is several places in order to fully work:
+If a change is made to the navigation bar options, that change needs to be updated in several places in order to fully work:

 1. Add new metadata category or metadata options to the layout in `left_hand_nav_bar`
 2. If new metadata category is added, there are several callbacks that need updating: